patmcgee1983/Blockchain/README.md

 # Blockchain

-# Solidity contracts and some Web API work here working on Ethereum Blockchain Technology
+# Solidity contracts and some Web API work here on Ethereum Blockchain Technology